gggga00/RNG-Manipulation-Mario-Rabbids-Kingdom-Battle-/README.md

 It can:
 - Find out the rng state
 - Manipulate the rng state to whatever we want
-- Control behavior of anything rng related (see list of 30 functions) PROVIDED we now at least one rng state/value that has our desired outcome
+- Control behavior of anything RNG related (see list of 30 functions) PROVIDED we now at least one rng state/value that has our desired outcome
-- Control behavior of hit, crit and damage without that extra condition (Here are some more that are included in the code, but not fully implemented for use: Random explosive cover, Coin direction, RK Wave block hits)
+- We can also control behavior of some stuff without that extra condition: Hit/Crit, Damage Rolls, Coin Direction, RK Wave block hits, Random Explosive Cover

 It can not currently:
-- Control behavior of most other rng related things without that extra condition
+- Control behavior of most other RNG related things without that extra condition